-- To both lead by example, and work in partnership, to lessen our carbon footprint and deliver services in a more sustainable way. - To raise the profile of environmental issues and opportunities across the city and encourage residents and businesses to reduce their environmental impact..
+- To both lead by example, and work in partnership, to lessen our carbon footprint and deliver services in a more sustainable way. - To raise the profile of environmental issues and opportunities across the city and encourage residents and businesses to reduce their environmental impact.

-- Completion of our Environmental Strategy 2011-2014 - Installation of 38kw of solar pv panels on the roof of City Hall. - A number of environmental articles published - Updated website for home energy information, carbon foot printing and general information in regards to the environment and/ or sustainable living - External Eco Awards for business, schools and communities - Internal and external awareness campaign called "One Small Step" - Continued internal publications in regards to the ongoing improvements to our environmental management - Norfolk Climate Change Strategy web-pages - Introduction of electric vehicles to our fleet. - Working in partnership with providers to make residents aware of the opportunity for free or reduced cost loft and cavity wall insulation
+- Completion of our Environmental strategy 2011-2014 - Installation of 38kw of solar pv panels on the roof of City Hall. - A number of environmental articles published - Updated website for home energy information, carbon foot printing and general information on the environment and/ or sustainable living. - Eco awards for business, schools and communities - Internal and external awareness campaign called One Small Step. - Continued internal publications on the ongoing improvements to our environmental management. - Updated Norfolk Climate Change Strategy web-pages. - Introduction of electric vehicles to our fleet. - Working in partnership with providers to make residents aware of the opportunity for free or reduced cost loft and cavity wall insulation.